bmralph87/shop-shop/README.md

 ## Objective
-- Create an ecommerce shopping app that allows users to select and purchase products
+- Create an e-commerce shopping app that allows users to select and purchase products

 ## Description/Usage:
-Shop Shop is an ecommerce shopping app that allows a user to signup/login, browse a variety of products, add said product(s) to cart while also having the capability to remove item(s) from cart and checkout using Stripe functionality.
+Shop Shop is an e-commerce shopping app that allows a user to signup/login, browse a variety of products, add said product(s) to cart while also having the capability to remove item(s) from cart and checkout using Stripe functionality.

 ## Approach